-'''

-Material == DEFAULT
+''' Material == DEFAULT

-...

 Default commands...

-...

 End Material

-'''

-This functionality has her

 This functionality has been included to avoid situations where material 0 had been used explicitly in a 2dm setup and where 0 was used a default in the sediment control file.
 For backward compatibility both 0 and DEFAULT are supported.
 This fix is also relevant to the Particle Tracking Module (refer Section 3.3.4).